adibarra/adibarra.com/src/pages/posts/tamu-grades-writeup.md

 This approach led to a messy and unmaintainable codebase.
 So, I decided to use a proper tech stack for the new version.

-### Frontend
+### Frontend Development

 One of the biggest changes was adopting a frontend framework.
 I chose <GithubLink repo="vuejs/vue" />, which I've been using for a while and really enjoy.
 I also decided to use <GithubLink repo="vitejs/vite" /> as the build tool since it's super fast and easy to use.
-Additionally, I decided to use <GithubLink repo="unocss/unocss" /> for its fantastic superset of atomic CSS classes.
+Additionally, I decided to use <GithubLink repo="unocss/unocss" /> for its fantastic superset of atomic CSS classes to help style the site.
 I also utilized TypeScript throughout the application to catch errors early and improve code quality.

 This modern setup makes the frontend **much** more maintainable and easier to work with.
 Using components and build tools has helped me clean up the codebase, making it more readable and extensible for future improvements.

 Another decision I made was to not use a UI framework.
-Instead I wanted to build the UI from scratch to learn more about CSS and design.
+Instead, I wanted to build the UI from scratch to learn more about CSS and design.
 Because of this, the new version has a more consistent look and feel compared to the original.

-### Backend
+### Backend Development

-This time around I decided to use <GithubLink repo="fastify/fastify" /> as the backend framework.
+This time around, I decided to use <GithubLink repo="fastify/fastify" /> as the backend framework.
 I also switched from MySQL to PostgreSQL, which is more powerful and widely used in production environments.

 The backend is responsible for fetching data from the database and serving it to the frontend in both versions.
 However, the new backend also handles the scraping and parsing of the grade distribution data, which was previously done manually with a different script.